 Lucas Vergnettes, DO(FR)

-Osteopath, educator, and researcher.
-Twenty-three years of continuous clinical practice.
-Currently completing a Master's in pain science and person-centred care at Metropolia University of Applied Sciences, Helsinki.
+Osteopathic practitioner, educator, and consultant. twenty-three years of continuous clinical practice.
+Currently completing a Master's in Osteopathy at Metropolia University of Applied Sciences, Helsinki.

 Formation

 I graduated from the Institut Supérieur d'Ostéopathie in Aix-en-Provence in 2003.
-My clinical formation was in the biodynamic tradition — shaped by the work of Fulford and Becker, and by teachers at ISO who took sustained observation seriously as a clinical act.
+My clinical formation was in the cranial/biodynamic tradition — shaped by the work of Drs Fulford, Becker, Wales and Jealous, and by teachers at ISO Aix who took sustained observation seriously as a clinical act.
 My thesis, written in 2003, engaged complexity in osteopathy; its core argument — that tissue does not exist in discrete states but in gradients, and that perceiving where in that gradient a presentation sits is a distinct clinical skill — has shaped how I have worked ever since.

 Teaching and professional service

-I spent five years on faculty at CEESO Paris, teaching in the osteopathic programme across clinical reasoning, biodynamic practice, and the theory of manual therapy.
-I served as president of the Académie d'Ostéopathie de France from 2012 to 2015 — a period that involved representing the profession to government bodies and engaging seriously with questions of regulation, scope, and professional standards.
+I spent five years on faculty at CEESO Paris, teaching in the osteopathic programme across visceral clinical reasoning, handling shock trauma, and the systemic theory of manual therapy.
+I served as president of the Académie d'Ostéopathie de France from 2012 to 2015 — a period that involved representing the profession in its own cultural development and engaging seriously with questions of regulation, scope, (scarce) existing research and professional standards.

 Victoria and current practice